CirrusMio/learning-things/pages/styleguide.md

     # A background worker for routing unicorns to greener pastures.
     #
     # This worker is created when a `PastureChecker` process notices
-    # that a pasture is overcrowded or otherwise unhelathy.
+    # that a pasture is overcrowded or otherwise unhealthy.
 They
     # can also be created via the console for administrative tasks.
     #
     # Notice the first line of this comment was a clear sentence.
 The entire